flipbase/docs/guides/platform.md

 #### Change the default language of the platform

-The overwrite the Flipbase default language, you can change the default language that is used to load the Flipbase platform.
+To overwrite the Flipbase default language, you can change the language that is used to load the Flipbase platform.
 By default the platform will be presented in English.

 ```html
 <iframe id="flipbase-iframe" src="https://app.flipbase.com?lang=es" allow="microphone; camera;" frameborder="none" width="100%" height="100%"></iframe>